Sharon Farmer: Biography

 Farmer was born and raised in Washington, D.C., and graduated from Ohio State University in 1974 with a degree in photography.
 While a student she became a member of Delta Sigma Theta sorority, vice president of the student government, and served as editor for the school newspaper, Our Choking Times.

 Sharon Farmer photo of Palestinian Authority chairman Yasser Arafat, U.S. President Bill Clinton and Israeli Prime Minister Ehud Barak who came together for peace negotiations in 2000.

 Career

 Farmer started her career in 1974 shooting album covers.
 Her freelance photography grew to photojournalism and she worked for Smithsonian Institution, The Washington Post and the American Association for the Advancement of Science.

 In 1993, Sharon Farmer was hired to photograph for The White House covering President Bill Clinton and first lady Hillary Rodham Clinton.
-Later, Farmer was promoted to Director of White House Photography and became the first African American and first woman to hold this position.
+Later, Farmer was promoted to Director of White House Photography and became the first African American and first woman to hold this position.Farmer has stated that one reason why the White House Photography Office used so much film during the first six and one-half years of the Clinton presidency is because "Our purpose is to serve the American democracy by creating a visual record of its presidency...We are creating a legacy, not for public relations purposes, but as an archive for the future."